Adolf Hitler and World War II: Opperational Orders

 Führer Directive 20--Marita (December 13)

 After meeting with Franco and Pétain, Hitler still on his train Amerika traveled on to meet with Mussolini.
 Before arriving he learned that Italy had invaded Greece from its new Albanian bases.
-As was the case of the German invasions (1939 and 40) as well as the Japanese attack on Pearl Harbor (1941), there was no coordination anong Axis partners.
-Upon meeting Hitler at the train station and giving a Fascist salute, he exclaimed, "Führer we are on the march."
+As was the case of the German invasions (1939 and 40) as well as the Japanese attack on Pearl Harbor (1941), there was no coordination among Axis partners.
+Hitler was furious Upon meeting Hitler at the train station and giving a Fascist salute, he exclaimed, "Führer we are on the march."
 Mussolini felt left behind by the stunning German successes.
 He justified the invasion as premting British intervention.
 In reality he wanted some of the military glory that Hitler had acquired.
 Thinvasion was a military and diplomatic disaster, Not only did the Greeks repulse the Itlians, but it rined Hitler's diplomatic offensive to peacefully bring the Balkans into the Axis fold.
 This did not help with his efforts to lull Stalin into thinking that cooperation was possible with the NAZIs.
 And the immediate impact was have just the opposite affect as intended, it forced the Greeks closer to the British.
 The British responded by occupying Crete abnd Lemnos (Agean island) and transerring RAF units to southern Greece.
 This not only brought southern Italy within range of the RAF, but also the vital Ploesti oil fields.
-Thus Hitler ordered OKW to prepare plans to invasde Greece--Operation Marita.
+Thus Hitler ordered OKW to prepare plans to invade Greece--Operation Marita.

 Führer Directive 21--Barbarossa (December 18)

-Führer Directive 21 or Operation Barbarossa was perhaps the central decesion of World War II.
-The War was lost and won on the plains of the Soviet Union.
+Führer Directive 21 or Operation Barbarossa was perhaps the central decision of World War II.
+Hitler's orders to the German military read, "The German Armed Forces must be prepared, even before the conclusion of the war against England, to crush Soviet Russia in a rapid campaign ('Operation Barbarossa').
+Hitler orders set in motion the greatest military campaign of all time in which tens of millions would die.
+The War would be won or lost on the vast plains of the Soviet Union.
 Historians generally assess this as Hitler's key mistake.
-Certainly he failure of Barbarossa was why Germany lost the War.
+Hitler despite the dizzying victories in the West did not see time as on his side.
+Britain was undefeated and with America support, the Germans had not way of defeating them.
+America was rearming and growing stronger as was the Soviet Union.
+He certainly had other options.
+Admiral Raeder and others advised a Mediterranean strategy.
+But Hitler from the earliest days in Bavaria had cast his eyes east on on the resources and Lebensraum available in Russia.
+Invading the Soviet Union was a huge gamble, but never would the ballance of forces be more in Germany's favor.
+Certainly the failure of Barbarossa was the central reason why Germany lost the War.
 But the failure of Barbarossa was not preordained.
-The failure lies more in Hitler's refusal to allow his generals to conduct the campaign and his decesion to wage a rascist war of anilation which turn potential allies, anti-Bolshevick elements against the Germans.
-There were many Soviet citizens, especially the Ukranians, but also Russians who were willing to fight with the Germans against the Bolshevicks and Stalin.
+Here opinions vary greatly.
+Some historians believe that the failure of Barbarossa lies in Hitler's refusal to allow his generals to conduct the campaign without his interference.
+Others believe that Barbarossa failed because of Hutler's decesion to wage a gastly rascist war of anilation which turn potential allies, anti-Bolshevick elements against the Germans.
+There were many Soviet citizens, especially the Ukranians, but also Russians who were willing to fight with the Germans against the Bolsheviks and Stalin.
 By turning the War into a genocidal campaign, Hitler left the anti-Soviets Slavs little choice, but to fight with Stalin.
-The strength of the anti-Bolshevick sentiment was such that even with NAZI barbarity, some Russians and Ukranians decided to fight with the Germans.
+The strength of the anti-Bolshevik sentiment was such that even with NAZI barbarity, some Russians and Ukranians decided to fight with the Germans.

 1941

-Führer Directive 32 (July 11, 1941)
+Führer Directive 32: Operation Orient (July 11, 1941)

 Supplement to Führer Directive 32 (July 14, 1941)

-Führer Directive33 (July 19, 1941)
+Führer Directive 33 (July 19, 1941)

 Supplement to Führer Directive (July 23, 1941)